studioTeaTwo/self-sovereign-blog/posts/004_paywall-without-intermediaries/index.md

 - No expiry of degital points
 - No setting of bank account

-There are three keys to realizing above: Self-hosting, Bitcoin, and Nostr.
+There are three keys to realizing above: Self-made, Bitcoin, and Nostr.

 Blog is handcrafted by JS framework, SvelteKit, and can be hosted anywhere.
 Payments for paywall use Bitcoin which is the border-less internet native money, specifically Lightning Network which is the layer2 of Bitcoin and enables fast finality and micro payments.
 The proof of payment is shared between buyers and sellers through messaging using the Nostr protocol.